scientifichackers/zproc/README.md

 ## Why use ZProc?

-At the surface, it's just a better API for Message passsing parallelism.
+At the surface, it's just a better API for Message passsing parallelism (using ZMQ).

 Message passing can be tedious because of all the manual wiring involved.